Iași: Jewish community

 Iași also figures prominently in Jewish history, with the first documented presence of Sephardi Jews from the late 16th century.
 The oldest tomb inscription in the local cemetery probably dates to 1610.
 By the mid-19th century, owing to widespread Russian Jewish and Galician Jewish immigration into Moldavia, the city was at least one-third Jewish, growing to 50% Jewish by 1899 according to the Great Geographic Dictionary of Romania cited by JewishGen.
 The Podu Roș Synagogue was built in Iași, circa 1810, by Avraham Yehoshua Heshel of Apta, but the synagogue became mostly Misnagdic not long thereafter.

 In 1855, Iași was the home of the first-ever Yiddish-language newspaper, Korot Haitim, and, in 1876, the site of what was arguably the first-ever professional Yiddish theatre performance, established by Avraham Goldfaden.
 The words of HaTikvah, the national anthem of Israel, were written in Iași by Naftali Herz Imber.
 Jewish musicians in Iași played an important role as preservers of Yiddish folklore, as performers and composers.

-The first Zionist Hebrew language newspaper in Romania, Emek Israel, was published in Iași in 1882.
+The first Zionist Hebrew-language newspaper in Romania, Emek Israel, was published in Iași in 1882.
 Zionist sports clubs, student associations and discussion groups were established in the city, most of which later merged into the Organizația Sionistă.
 The Hachshara Farms in Iași were a type of training farms to prepare young people for resettlement in the Palestine region.

 According to the 1930 census, with a population of 34,662 (some 34% of the city's population), Jews were the second largest ethnic group in Iași.
 There were over 127 synagogues.
+During WWII Romanian government forces under Marshall Ion Antonescu launched the Iași pogrom against the city's Jewish community, which lasted from 28 June to 30 June 1941.
+According to Romanian authorities, over 13,266 people, or one third of the Jewish population, were massacred and many were deported.
+It was one of the worst pogroms during World War II.
 After World War II, in 1947, there were about 38,000 Jews living in Iași.
 Because of massive emigration to Israel, in 1975 there were about 3,000 Jews living in Iași and four synagogues were active.

 Currently, Iași has a dwindling Jewish population of ca. 300 to 600 members and two working synagogues, one of which, the 1671 Great Synagogue, is the oldest surviving synagogue in Romania and among the oldest synagogues still active in Europe.
 A 10-year restoration project funded by UNESCO, the Romanian Ministry of Culture and the local authorities of Iași restored it to its former glory, opening in time for Hanukkah on 4 December 2018.